MicrosoftDocs/dynamics365smb-docs/business-central/about-develop-extensions.md

 There are plenty of benefits of using [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)] as a platform for App builders, which includes:

 * Get started with confidence through a seamless onboarding experience
-* Leverage the [!INCLUDE[d365fin](includes/d365fin_md.md)] brand – a brand that millions of users know and trust
 * Use Microsoft’s Go-To-Market services
 * Customize your app listing page
 * Connect directly with decision-makers and reach more customers